harsh15520/python_learnings/day2/print basic syntax/README.md

-The **first "Hello World" program in Python** is one of the simplest programs you can write, using Python's built-in `print()` function to display text on the screen.[1]
+The **first "Hello World" program in Python** is one of the simplest programs you can write, using Python's built-in `print()` function to display text on the screen.

 ## Basic "Hello World" Program